Phillips 66 (PSX) Shares Up Despite Recent Market Volatility

 PSX’s Market Performance

-PSX’s stock has seen a 0.71% increase for the week, with a -5.66% drop in the past month and a -4.28% fall in the past quarter.
-The volatility ratio for the week is 3.46%, and the volatility levels for the past 30 days are at 3.32% for Phillips 66 The simple moving average for the last 20 days is -2.93% for PSX stock, with a simple moving average of 0.12% for the last 200 days.
+PSX stock saw a decrease of 6.94% in the past week, with a monthly decline of -2.93% and a quarterly a decrease of -1.12%.
+The volatility ratio for the week is 2.54%, and the volatility levels for the last 30 days are 3.20% for Phillips 66 (PSX).
+The simple moving average for the last 20 days is 5.33% for PSX stock, with a simple moving average of 7.25% for the last 200 days.

 Analysts’ Opinion of PSX